 Trump Weighs In On Michael Jordan vs LeBron James Debate

-President Donald Trump weighed in on the Michael Jordan vs LeBron James debate this week.
+President Donald Trump weighed in on the Michael Jordan vs LeBron James debate.
 In a recent interview, the commander in chief was pressed on who the greatest basketball player of all time is.

 In his estimation, there is really no argument – it’s Jordan.